cnnacat/win-tree/README.md

 # How to run
 Either download the source files and run cmake or download the executable directly.

 NOTE!!: This was developed using the UCRT64 toolchain in Windows.
 There ARE POSIX Standard header files in this program.
 Thus, it would not be able to be compiled using MSVC, or any toolchain that doesn't support POSIX stuff.
 It also can't be compiled on any non-Windows OS because it uses the Windows API (duh).

 End users don't have to worry about this, just download the executable from this GitHub repo's [releases page](https://github.com/cnnacat/win-tree/releases).

 ANOTHER NOTE!!!: Due to the licensing of [getopt-win](https://github.com/ludvikjerabek/getopt-win?tab=LGPL-3.0-1-ov-file) by ludvikjerabek, this program must dynamically link itself to getopt-win at runtime and thus CANNOT run without the DLL.
 If you want to print the tree of another directory, you either have to use the --directory / -D CLI argument (preferred), or move BOTH the DLL and the tree executable into the target directory.

+Ok onto real stuff:
 Takes an OPTIONAL --directory / -D CLI argument if you want to print a tree of a specific directory.
 Without any arguments, the program will print a tree of the directory that it's in.